Difference Between FERA and FEMA: FERA vs FEMA

 Difference Between FERA and FEMA

 The Indian government has introduced various acts and policies to regulate its foreign exchange system, especially after independence.
 Two key pieces of legislation in this regard are the Foreign Exchange Regulation Act (FERA) of 1973 and the Foreign Exchange Management Act (FEMA) of 1999.
 Although both aim to manage foreign exchange in India, they differ significantly in their objectives, structure, and impact on the country’s economy.
-In this article, we will explore the difference between FERA and FEMA and understand their influence on India’s economic landscape.
+In this article, we will explore the various differences between FERA and FEMA and understand their influence on India’s economic landscape.

 What is FERA?